postgrespro/pg_probackup/Documentation.md

     -j num_threads
     --threads=num_threads
-Sets the number of parallel threads for backup, recovery, and backup validation processes.
+Sets the number of parallel threads for backup, restore, merge, validation and verification processes.

     --progress
 Shows the progress of operations.